Nonlinear2/Bread-Engine/readme.md

 # Overview
 Bread engine is a chess engine written in c++.
 I started working on it in 2021, and only just finished.
 There is still a lot of room for improvement, but the engine is quite strong (for humans, at least).
 It uses NNUE (efficiently updatable neural network) to evaluate positions, as well as minimax search.
-Bread engine does not have a GUI built in, however it supports the uci protocol, you can therefore run it on any chess GUI.
+Bread engine does not have a GUI built in, however it supports the uci protocol, you can therefore run it on any chess GUI, such as [cute chess](https://github.com/cutechess/cutechess) or [arena](http://www.playwitharena.de/).

 # Installation
 For windows, you can find the precompiled binary in the release section.